Instant Pot Macaroni & Cheese

 Want to set it over the top?
 Make a Ritz Cracker crust!
 Instead of transferring the finished product to a serving bowl, transfer it to a casserole dish, top with a sleeve of mashed Ritz Crackers mixed with 3-4 tbsp of melted butter and bake for an additional 5-10 mins on 400 degrees.

-- Add the macaroni, broth, water, butter and Parmesan to the Instant Pot.
+- Add the macaroni, broth, and butter to the Instant Pot.
 Stir well

 - Put the lid on the pot, sealed, and hit “Manual” or “Pressure Cook” High Pressure and set for 6 minutes

 - Quick release and open lid when finished.
 When the lid comes off, there will be a lot of liquid in the pot but this is exactly what we want as it will serve as the base for the sauce!

-- Add the cheddar, cream cheese and mustard and just stir until it gets creamy – a few minutes!
-It may appear a bit runny at first, but once you let it set for a few minutes after stirring, it will really begin to thicken up good
+- Add the Parmesan, cheddar, cream cheese or Boursin, mustard (if using), and hot sauce (if using).
+Stir until it gets creamy – a few minutes!
+It may appear a bit runny at first, but once you let it set for a few minutes after stirring, it will really begin to thicken up good.